QasimK/programmers-compendium/linux/containerisation.md

 config.ssh.extra_args = ["-D", "1632"]
 ```

+Using the Firefox extension [SmartProxy](https://addons.mozilla.org/en-GB/firefox/addon/smartproxy/), add the SOCKSv5 Proxy Server \(Vagrant; SOCKS5; 127.0.0.1; 1632\).
+Then when browsing to a particular `localhost:<port>`, click on the toolbar icon and enable "Enable proxy on `localhost:<port>`".

-This is easier than forwarding each individual application with:
+This is easier than forwarding each individual application \(which you may not know in advance\) with:

 ```ruby
 config.vm.network "forwarded_port", guest: 8000, host: 8000, host_ip: "127.0.0.1"